asierzapata/dotfiles/README.md

 ## topical

-Everything's built around topic areas.
-If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
-Anything with an extension of `.zsh` will get automatically included into your shell.
-Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.
+Everything is built around topic areas.
+If you are adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
+Anything with an extension of `.zsh` will be automatically included in your shell.
+Anything with an extension of `.symlink` will be symlinked without extension into `$HOME` when you run `script/bootstrap`.

 ## components